Return to Blog April 22, 2024

 Ingredients

-Consistently High Food Standards in Both Markets
+Consistently High Food Regulation in the US and EU

 Food Quality in Europe vs. America: Who Makes the Rules?

-The US and Europe both have exemplary food regulatory agencies that protect consumers and communicate changing standards, regulations and best practices to suppliers and manufacturers.
+The US and Europe both have exemplary food regulatory agencies that protect consumers and communicate changing standards, regulations, and best practices to suppliers and manufacturers.

 US Food and Drug Administration